YalagadaDurga/EchoEyes/README.md

 ## **Features**
 - 📸 Upload photos of problems.
 - 📝 Provide detailed descriptions of issues.
-- 📍 Pinpoint the location of the problem.
+- 📍 Location of the problem.
 - 👥 User and admin authentication.
 - 🛠 Separate admin panels for specific issues (e.g., water, cleanliness, potholes, etc.).